Semidefinite Programming and Nash Equilibria in Bimatrix Games: Lemmas for Extreme Nash Equilibria

 \section{Lemmas for Extreme Nash Equilibria}

 The results reported in Section~\ref{Bounding Payoffs and Strategy Exclusion} were found using the \texttt{lrsnash}~\cite{avis2010enumeration} software which computes extreme Nash equilibria (see definition below).
-In particular the true maximum welfare and the persistent strategy sets were found in relation to extreme Nash equilibria only.
-We show in this appendix why this is sufficient for the claims we made about \emph{all} Nash equilibria. \begin{defn} An \emph{extreme Nash equilibrium} is a Nash equilibrium which cannot be expressed as a convex combination of other Nash equilibria. \end{defn}
+In particular the true maximum welfare and the persistent strategy sets were found in relation to extreme \jeffg{symmetric} Nash equilibria only.
+We show in this appendix why this is sufficient for the claims we made about \emph{all} \jeffg{symmetric} Nash equilibria. \jeffo{We prove a more general statement below about general games and general Nash equilibria since this could be of potential independent interest.
+The proof for symmetric games is identical once the strategies considered are restricted to be symmetric.} \begin{defn} An \emph{extreme Nash equilibrium} is a Nash equilibrium which cannot be expressed as a convex combination of other Nash equilibria. \end{defn}

-\begin{lem} All Nash equilibria are convex combinations of extreme Nash equilibria. \end{lem} \begin{proof} It suffices to show that any extreme point of the convex hull of the set of Nash equilibria must be an extreme Nash equilibrium, as any point in a convex set can be written as a convex combination of its extreme points.
-Suppose for the purpose of contradiction that this was not the case, i.e. there is a point $x$ which is an extreme point of the convex hull of Nash equilibria but is not an extreme Nash equilibrium.
-Then either it is not a Nash equilibrium, or it is a Nash equilibrium which is not extreme.
-In both cases, $x$ can be written as a convex combination of other Nash equilibria, and so cannot be an extreme point for the convex hull.
-For the former case it is because its membership in the convex hull must be due to an expression of it as a convex combination of Nash equilibria, and in the latter it is due to the definition of extreme Nash equilibria. \end{proof}
+\begin{lem} All Nash equilibria are convex combinations of extreme Nash equilibria. \end{lem} \begin{proof} It suffices to show that any extreme point of the convex hull of the set of Nash equilibria must be an extreme Nash equilibrium, as any point in a compact convex set can be written as a convex combination of its extreme points.
+Note that this convex hull contains three types of points: extreme Nash equilibria, Nash equilibria which are not extreme, and convex combinations of Nash equilibria which are not Nash equilibria.
+The claim then follows because any extreme point of the convex hull cannot be of the second or third type, as they can be written as convex combinations of other points in the hull. \end{proof}

 The next lemma shows that checking extreme Nash equilibria are sufficient for the maximum welfare problem.

 \begin{lem} For any bimatrix game, there exists an extreme Nash equilibrium giving the maximum welfare among all Nash equilibria. \end{lem} \begin{proof}